Find Affordable College Courses

 The following schools top our list of the Most Popular Online Urban & Regional Planning Colleges.

 Our analysis found Arizona State University - Skysong to be the most popular school for urban and regional planning students who want to pursue an online degree in the United States.
-Located in the medium-sized city of Scottsdale, ASU - Skysong is a public school with a very large student population.
+Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a very large student population.

 After completing their degree, urban planning graduates from ASU - Skysong carry an average student debtload of $26,875.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $436.